MaestroFries/FinalCapstoneAlpha/Article.md

 ![ElbowPoint1](elbowone.jpg)
 ![ElbowPoint2](amongus.jpg)

 In the examples above, we can determine the optimal k by finding the "elbow" point of the data line.
-S
+The elbow point can be defined as the point before the compactness starts to level out or decrease in difference.
+This will be important once we impliment 'kmeans()' into our colour program.

+## Colour Capture

+It's time to merge all the forces into one program!

 //remind to show borat.